FrostFlow13/1376-denovo-assembly/README.md

 # 1376-denovo-assembly

-This repository contains the full code/processes I used for generation of de novo assemblies using deep long- and short-read sequencing.
+This repository contains the full code/processes I used for generation of de novo assemblies using deep long- and short-read sequencing for a heterozygous, diploid organism.
 I cannot guarantee it will work for every organism or dataset, especially for organisms/strains that have low heterozygosity of their genomes or long (~75-100+ kb) tracts of homozygosity between heterozygous regions, but it worked for a CRISPR-competent strain of _Candida albicans_ SC5314 (a diploid single-celled yeast, and specifically a Chr5AB disomic derivative of AHY940 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5422035/, designated MAY1376).

 The code will be in a .sh file, but is not intended to be run as the file itself.
 I highly suggest downloading it and opening it in a software such as Notepad++ for nicer visualization.